kshahkshah/Mail2FrontMatter/README.md

 ```

 You should always always return metadata and body as shown since this will be passed onto other processors in the chain.

-### Plugins

-If you've released a plugin of your own and would like to add it to this list, please send me a pull request.

-[AutoTagSubject](https://github.com/whistlerbrk/m2fm-autotag-subject) - extracts tags from your subject line

-[AutomaticEmbeds](https://github.com/whistlerbrk/m2fm-automatic-embeds) - automatically converts links into embeds (e.g. youtube, soundcloud, vimeo, gist)

-[AutomaticClowncar](https://github.com/whistlerbrk/m2fm-automatic-clowncar) - makes your incoming image attachments automatic-clowncar compatible (requires Middleman)

 ## Contributing